guillaC/mXl-AddIn/README.md

-# simpleVstoAddIn
+# mExcelAddIn
-simple vsto add in
+Simple vsto add in for Microsoft Excel

 ## Features